-Known for its pleasant scent and distinct taste, rosemary (Salvia rosmarinus) is popular in the landscape as well as in herb gardens.
+Known for its pleasant scent and distinct taste, rosemary (Salvia rosmarinus, USDA plant hardiness zones 7-10) is popular in the landscape as well as in herb gardens.
 An evergreen perennial, rosemary reaches 3 to 5 feet in height and spreads almost as wide at 4 feet in diameter.
-Rosemary works anywhere another small shrub would work and produces bluish or purple flowers in early summer when it is happy with its growing conditions.
+It produces white, pink, blue, or purple flowers in early summer when it is happy with its growing conditions.

 Best Uses for Rosemary

-According to Burpee, dried rosemary costs around $4 for 1/3 of an ounce at the grocery store, which translates to a staggering $182 a pound.
-At that price, it is easy to see why having your own source of rosemary in the garden is a smart idea, especially if you're a chef who enjoys experimenting with rustic, robust flavors in your dishes.
-Rosemary adds a pleasant flavor to chicken, pork and potatoes, but rosemary is not just for eating.
+According to Burpee, dried rosemary costs around $4 for one-third of an ounce at the grocery store, which translates to a staggering $192 a pound.
+At that price, it is easy to see why having your own source of rosemary in the garden is a smart idea, especially if you're a cook who enjoys experimenting with rustic, robust flavors in your dishes.
+Rosemary adds a pleasant flavor to chicken, pork, and potatoes, but rosemary is not just for eating.

 Rosemary can work double duty in the garden, making a nice hedge or offering a spot of fragrance and color throughout the landscape.
 This evergreen herb offers visual interest all year long even when some of your other plants falter or fade.
 You can even trim rosemary into topiary shapes if you are feeling particularly regal.
 Whether you sculpt it or let it grow its own way, rosemary is incredibly easy to grow, making it perfect for both new and seasoned gardeners.